How to Wipe a USB Drive Completely | 3 Secure Methods

 Method 1.
 Wipe a USB drive with specialist software safely🔥

-If you are particularly concerned about privacy, or if you have stored some very important data on the USB drive, then the Wipe Disk feature of AOMEI Backupper might be a better choice.
+If you are particularly concerned about privacy, or if you have stored some very important data on the USB drive, then the Disk Wipe feature of AOMEI Backupper Professional can help you a lot.

-◆ You can easily wipe any USB flash drive or internal/external hard drive, including system disks.
+• You can easily wipe any USB flash drive or internal/external hard drive.
 It offers options to erase specific partitions or wipe all partitions along with their sectors on the drive.

-◆ The tool provides four methods with varying speeds and security levels, such as filling sectors with zeros, random data, or using the Gutmann method for enhanced data security.
+• The tool provides four methods with varying speeds and security levels, such as filling sectors with zeros or using the Gutmann method for enhanced data security.

-◆ If you have a USB drive that’s not regularly used, you can repurpose it by using AOMEI Backupper to create a bootable USB.
-This can be a lifesaver in the event of a system crash, allowing you to recover your computer.
+• If you have a USB drive that’s not regularly used, you can use AOMEI Backupper to create a bootable USB.
+This can be a lifesaver in the event of a system crash.

-You can download this software and unlock all wiping methods.
+You can download this software and explore all wiping methods.

 1. Launch the software, go to Tools, and select Disk Wipe.